twolfson/completion/README.md

 #### `command/option completion` functions
 `options` and `commands` share a common completion function signature, `function (info, cb)`

+Each `completion` function will be executed with the command node as its `this` context

 - info `Object` - Information about original input
     - Content will be information from [twolfson/line-info][]
     - We provide 2 additional properties